conmeehan/conmeehan.github.io/PathogenDataCourse/PathogenCourse.md

 This workshop contains a set of tutorials for undertaking basic data analytics for pathogen genomics research (although many topics covered are also applicable elsewhere).<br />
 Each tutorial has a lecture or explanation of the topic with associated practice tasks and sample asnwers.<br />
-It is suggested that you do these in order, or at least the concepts in computer programming, UNIX tutorials and R tutorial before the other topics. <br />
+It is suggested that you do these in order, or at least the concepts in computer programming, UNIX tutorials and R tutorial before the other topics, if you wish to do the terminal and/or R-based worksheets (there are Galaxy and web-based alternatives if you do not). <br />
 ## Topics (each is a hyperlink to its own page):
 ### [Concepts in computer programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming)
 ### [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial)